Priority Groundwater Management Areas

 - Parts of El Paso County — the El Paso County PGMA;

-- Northern Bexar County — the Northern Bexar County PGMA;
+- Northern Bexar County — added to the Hill Country PGMA;

 Ten study areas were determined not to be PGMAs: